What must I do every day if I am a candidate?

 - In office preparation or ZOOM interview for re-interview discussing key issues in Psychologist’s reports.

-Re-interview with Different Psychologist usually at Lefrak City offices.
+Re-interview with a different Psychologist usually at Lefrak City offices.

 - Collect information regarding background.